The baby name Philip is a traditional possibility that remains nicely under-the-radar.

 They both dug their heels in and argued about who could use the name.
 In the end, both television families welcomed a baby Philip.

-Or take a page from Dickens, and call him Pip as a child.
+Or take a page from Dickens, and call him Pip – or even Flip! – as a child.

-It’s a great possibility for parents crushed that Benjamin, Alexander, William, and Henry are so very popular.
+It’s a great possibility for parents crushed that Luke, Theodore, William, and James are so very popular.

-What do you think of Philip?
-Do you prefer the name spelled with one L or two?
-And do you think there’s any hope of a revival?
+What do you think of the baby name Philip?
+Do you prefer it with one L or two?

 My husband’s name was Philip, called Phil all of his life.
 Naturally, I love the name!
 When I asked his mother why he picked the one L spelling versus the two spelling, she said that someone told her that the one L spelling was to be used for first names and the two L spelling used for last names.
 Made a lot of sense!